Jean-Carlo89/Jean-Carlo89/README.md

-I have been working as a full stack developer for two years, my main stack is ReactJs and NodeJs with Typescript, and I am currently studying Java with the Spring ecosystem.
+I have been working as a full stack developer for two years, my main stack is ReactJs and NodeJs with Typescript, and I am currently studying for the AWS Solutions Architect certificate